tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ### Install the OPA Gatekeeper package.

-The `install` verb requires the name and version of the package as shown here:
+To deploy a package the tanzu CLI `install` verb requires the name and version of the package as shown here:
 ```
 tanzu package install gatekeeper --package-name gatekeeper.community.tanzu.vmware.com --version 3.7.1
 ```